FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Methodology

 \subsection{Planning Policy Generation}

 The final stage of our proposed system involves generating a planning policy to execute the human intention.
-In our proposed system, the state space $X$ in Eq. \ref{eqpolicy} is defined as $X =\left \{ \overline{\mathcal{Z}_{r}}, \ \mathbf{O}_1, \ \mathcal{S} \right \} $ including referred object, auxiliary from the first GPT-Agent and user's command.
+In our proposed system, the state space $X$ in Eq. \ref{eqpolicy} is defined as $X =\left \{ \overline{\mathcal{Z}_{r}}, \ \mathbf{O}_1, \ \mathcal{S} \right \} $ including referred object, auxiliary from the first LLM-Agent and user's command.

-To translate this state space into an executable sequence of parameterized action primitives, we employ a GPT-based planning policy generator.
+To translate this state space into an executable sequence of parameterized action primitives, we employ a LLM-based planning policy generator.
 We adapt GPT-4o with frozen checkpoints from 2024-08-06, using a temperature of 1 and input $X$ for policy generation.
 The model is prompted to generate semantic-level parameterized action primitives in JSON format, denoted as $\pi$.
 In particular, our action primitives include both composite actions and atomic actions to flexibly support a wide range of task compositions: \begin{enumerate} \item \textbf{Composite actions} involve task-oriented behaviors commonly encountered in daily HRI scenarios: \begin{enumerate} \item Pick: grasp an object and lift it from the surface. \item Put: place an object at a designated location. \item Pour: tilt and empty the contents of a cup into a target container. \item Swap: exchange the positions of two objects. \item MoveTo: move the end-effector to a position. \end{enumerate} \item \textbf{Atomic actions} offer fine-grained control over the robot’s motion and end-effector state: \begin{enumerate} \item MoveX, MoveY, MoveZ: move the end-effector along the x, y, or z axes. \item OpenGripper: open the gripper. \item CloseGripper: close the gripper. \item Rotate: rotate the end-effector. \end{enumerate} \end{enumerate}

 To generate a reasonable policy, we design structured prompts that enforce strict constraints on parameterized action primitives usage, the coordinate system, and the expected output format.
 By providing task descriptions, parameterized action primitive definitions, example tasks, and structured planning steps, we ensure that the LLM outputs consistent, interpretable, and physically feasible actions, reducing ambiguity and enhancing execution reliability.
+The prompt is shown in Appendix. \ref{PromptB}.
 An example input and output of the planning policy generation is shown as follows: